vmcj/BAPC21-site-2/content/registration.md

 # Registration

-The registration will open after the preliminaries have taken place.
+The registration has now closed.
+Teams will be informed of whether they have been accepted and any relevant information will be sent to the accepted teams at a later date.

 ## Preliminaries